Agriculturist/EmissionsHelper/README.md

 This library is intended to ease initial dataprocessing associated with emissions modeling work.

 ### reformatTime
-This package feautures a reformatTime function which infers formatting parameters from a character date.
+*reformatTime* infers formatting parameters from a character date.

 reformatTime("1/31/2012T00:00:00")